masesgroup/sinapse/README.md

 # Sinapse platform

-The repository is a an entry point to reach Sinapse platform: the definitive solution for Ajile development.
+This is a landing page to reach Sinapse platform: the definitive solution for Ajile development.

+Go to [Sinapse Official](https://www.sinapsesystem.com) for more information.